suse-janguyen/fleet-awesome/misc/zot/README.md

 _TODO_
 - [x] configmap, namespace, and values.yaml
 - [ ] testing different values options
-- [ ] `helm.takeOwnership: false` so the namespace can exist prior to the chart, see cmvalues kuztomization fleet bundle
+- [ ] `helm.takeOwnership: false` so the namespace can exist prior to the chart, see cmvalues kustomization fleet bundle
 - [ ] common tasks for oci image content as [in the zot docs](https://zotregistry.dev/v2.1.2/user-guides/user-guide-datapath/)